Justin Haber: Sheffield United

 In July 2008 Haber joined Sheffield United on a two-year deal.
-Haber had previously undergone a trial during United's 2006-2007 season in the Premier League, however, then manager Neil Warnock decided not to offer the Maltese keeper a contract In August 2009, after failing to break into the Blades first team, Haber was allowed to join their sister club Ferencváros on loan until the end of the year.
+Haber had previously undergone a trial during United's 2006–2007 season in the Premier League, however, then manager Neil Warnock decided not to offer the Maltese keeper a contract In August 2009, after failing to break into the Blades first team, Haber was allowed to join their sister club Ferencváros on loan until the end of the year.

 Ferencváros

-In January of the following year Haber signed an 18-month contract with Ferencvárosi TC.
+In January of the following year Haber signed an 18-month contract with Ferencvárosi.
 He was a regular first team pick, and in the 2010–11 season he helped his team become third place, and a chance to play in the Europa League.